GregRos/doddle/README.md

 -   Elements will never be yielded out of order.
 -   It doesn’t require a cache to keep concurrent promises.
 -   The logic of each operator is identical to its sync counterpart, enabling code reuse.
--   It results in legible stack traces and debuggable code.
+-   Legible stack traces and debuggable code.

-That does mean that `aseq` can’t be used for concurrent processing.
+That does mean that `aseq` can’t be used for concurrent processing in the same way as `rxjs`.

 That functionality is saved for a future out-of-order, highly concurrent version of `aseq` that's currently in the works.